Silpux/RandomPathGenerator/README.md

 <b>Rivers and bridges are decorations</b>

-Run in console.
-C# 7.0
+Run in console. .NET 7.0

 ### Output: